 But that’s where the similarities end.
 Investing in crypto requires a different approach from investing in Forex.
 So as not to confuse the two, this article will stick to the basics of traditional forex currency trading.
 To learn more about cryptocurrency investing in the meantime, check out the news spy site.

 Most people believe they will make a profit as a Forex trader.
 Most do not.
 The more research and preparation you do the better you are likely to perform.
 It is important that you know the basics of forex trading before you get started.
-Undertaking online training or mentoring has to help too.
+Undertaking online training or mentoring has to help too and joining telegram groups focused on the subject, see here for best paid forex signals telegram.
 Below we outline some of the basic concepts you’ll need to be familiar with before you get started.

 Basics Of Forex Trading Online